 Stone Ridge is evaluating options for providing a vaccine clinic on campus for students ages 5–11, but nothing is confirmed at this time.
 We encourage parents to make their own arrangements, through their pediatrician’s office or other providers, and we will let families know if an on-campus vaccination option becomes available.
 If your child does get the vaccine, please upload a copy of the vaccination card to MAGNUS.
 Please send an email to email@example.com so we can confirm that we have received it.

-Stone Ridge’s definition of “fully vaccinated” is hereby updated to include the booster shot, which is now available for those ages 16+.
-All employees and students ages 16+, who are booster-eligible based on the date of completing their primary vaccine series, are required to receive their booster shot no later than Monday, January 17, 2022.
+Stone Ridge’s definition of “fully vaccinated” includes the booster shot available for those ages 16+.
 Those not yet eligible for the booster must receive it within one week of their eligibility, based on their prior vaccination dose and/or the date they turn 16.
 CDC guidance allows “mixing and matching” between the type of booster and the initial series (though only Pfizer is available for 16-17 year-olds).
 Stone Ridge continues to strongly encourage vaccination for students ages 5-15.
 This policy is subject to re-evaluation if CDC definitions change or as other conditions warrant.

 Submitting Proof of Vaccination Instructions